Register now and kickstart your career

 Are you studying with a partner college this January?

 If you have secured your place first with your college of your choice, please ensure to complete your registration through our online portal.
 You will need to register with ATI directly, in addition to your college, in order to book your exams and order course textbooks.
 Registration for September closes on Monday, 31st of October.

 If you’re a continuing student…

 Welcome back!
-Following your Year 1 exam results released in July, you will be able to register for Year 2 in your student TouchPoint.
+Following your Year 1 exam results, you will be able to register for Year 2 in your student TouchPoint.

 All you need to know